 Optional Video: Audio Engineering and DAWs with Oji-Cree Producer CJAY GRiZ

 A laptop is a pretty powerful tool to produce music.
 Let's look at the EarSketch DAW and see how you can apply your creativity to be the next great music producer.

-- Select the gear icon in the top right of your screen (right next to the bell).
+- Select the Information icon in the top right of your screen (right next to the bell).

 - Select Start Quick Tour.